SwarupGrg/tutorial-week-3/readme.md

 ### 2. Find out ceramic resonator and microcontroller and write it's function.
 ```
 About ceramic resonator and its function
+A timing device that provides the clock signal to keep the Arduino’s operations running at the correct speed (usually 16 MHz).

 ```
 ```